JasonEtco/jasonet.co/src/pages/posts/just-enough-docker.md

 ### `COPY`

-If we think of a Docker container as some ephemeral, invisible box, its important to remember that unless we tell it to, it won't have access to any of our applications files. `COPY` tells Docker, while building the image, to copy certain files into the image.
+If we think of a Docker container as some ephemeral, invisible box, it's important to remember that unless we tell it to, it won't have access to any of our application's files. `COPY` tells Docker, while building the image, to copy certain files into the image.

 Here we're saying "copy everything from the current directory of the host to the current directory of the image: